Understanding your Pulse survey results.

-Once people start submitting responses to their Pulse survey, admins will be able to see analytics around the responses once the number of responses submitted satisfies our anonymity threshold.
-We offer several views to help you discover insights about your people and organization.
+Once employees submit responses to their Pulse survey, admins can view analytics once the anonymity threshold is met.
+Several views help you discover insights about your people and organization.

-View Participation and Result analytics by navigating to Admin > Engagement > Pulse survey.
+View Participation and Results analytics by navigating to Admin > Engagement > Pulse survey.

 Before you start

-- Lattice treats Pulse 'tenure' buckets based on what the employee's tenure is today.
-For example, let's say an employee is set to hit their 1-year tenure on November 24, 2020.
-This employee will be pulled into the filter "Tenure = 1-2 years".
+- Lattice treats Pulse 'tenure' buckets based on the employee's tenure today.
+For example, an employee is set to hit their 1-year tenure on November 24, 2020.
+This employee will be pulled into the "Tenure = 1-2 years" filter.
 Now, let's say in the future, this employee has hit the 2-year mark.
-In this case, their data will be only be shown if the "Tenure = 2-4 years" is marked.
+In this case, their data will only be shown if the "Tenure = 2-4 years" is marked.

-The Participation tab measures the response rate and participation for the Pulse survey over a period of time:
+The Participation page measures the response rate and participation for the Pulse survey over a period of time:

-- Participation: The number of people who have answered at least one question out of the total number of people who were sent a Pulse survey
+- Participation: The number of people who answered at least one question out of the total number of people sent a Pulse survey.

 - Response rate: The number of responses submitted out of the total number of questions sent out.